 Hollyhocks feel right at home here in the Atlanta area.
-Just a few hollyhocks can add an amazing vertical presentation to any space in your garden.
-Our mild winters allow this hardy plant to maintain an impressive vegetative growth year round.
+Just a few hollyhocks can add an amazing vertical presence to any space in your garden.
+Our mild winters allow this hardy plant to maintain an impressive vegetative growth year-round.
 Although cold nights can bite back your hollyhocks, a few warm afternoons will have them bouncing right back.
 Hollyhocks are as resilient as they are beautiful.

-Although most hollyhocks are short-lived perennials, self-seeding is quite common.
-This self-seeding results in a never-ending supply of gorgeous flowers.
+Although most hollyhocks are short-lived perennials, self-seeding, which results in a never-ending supply of gorgeous flowers, is quite common.
 The seeds appear in large clusters after blooms wilt away.
 They are easily harvested for expanding your existing hollyhock patch and sharing with friends.

 How to Grow Hollyhocks